Narciso Gener Gonzales

 Narciso Gener Gonzales (August 5, 1858 – January 19, 1903) was an American journalist born in Eddingsville, Edisto Island, South Carolina.
-He founded The State newspaper in Columbia, South Carolina with his brother, Ambrose E. Gonzales in 1891.
+He founded The State newspaper in Columbia, South Carolina, with his brother, Ambrose E. Gonzales in 1891.
 Gonzales was a frequent critic of Tillmanism.
-He was also a Democratic powerbroker in the state, directing patronage from the Cleveland administration within South Carolina.
+He was also a Democratic powerbroker in the state, directing patronage from the second Cleveland administration within South Carolina.
 Gonzales was murdered in 1903 by South Carolina Lieutenant Governor James H. Tillman, the nephew of Senator Ben Tillman, after Gonzales effectively ended James Tillman's chances of becoming governor with a series of scathing editorials.

 Early life and family

 Gonzales was the son of Confederate Colonel Ambrosio José Gonzales and Harriet Rutledge Elliott.
 His father played an instrumental role in the defenses of South Carolina during the American Civil War after he had been a Cuban revolutionary leader with Venezuelan General Narciso López, who opposed the oppressive Spanish rule in four failed expeditions.
 His mother was the daughter of a wealthy South Carolina rice planter, state senator, and writer, William Elliott.
+Gonzales was an uncle of Robert E. Gonzales.

 Although his formal education ended at 17, he became a telegraph operator in 1875 to help support his extended family.
 He worked in railroad depots in Varnville, South Carolina, as well as Savannah and Valdosta in Georgia.
 While he was a telegrapher and handled news reports, he developed an interest in journalism and state politics.